theforeman/theforeman.org/plugins/foreman_openscap/0.5/index.md

     puppet module install isimluk-foreman_scap_client

-This puppet module will automatically install foreman_scap_client (if not installed) and will configure the client's ```/etc/foreman_scap_client/config.yaml``` with parameters which are needed for the operation of foreman_scap_client.
-The module is used by Foreman to automate the configuration and trigigering foreman_openscap_client, so you should install it in all puppet environments that your hosts use.
+This puppet module will automatically install foreman\_scap\_client (if not installed) and will configure the client's ```/etc/foreman_scap_client/config.yaml``` with parameters which are needed for the operation of foreman_scap_client.
+The module is used by Foreman to automate the configuration and triggering of foreman_openscap_client, so you should install it in all puppet environments that your hosts use.

 # 3. Upgrading from 0.4.x